rioualen/gene-regulation/doc/environments.rst

 The first parts of this tutorial will explain you how to use the IFB cloud for general purposes.

-For a specific use of the Gene-regulation library, you should refer yourself to `this section <http://gene-regulation.readthedocs.io/en/latest/environments.html#using-the-gene-regulation-appliance>`__.
+For a specific use of the Gene-regulation appliance, you should refer yourself to `this section <http://gene-regulation.readthedocs.io/en/latest/environments.html#using-the-gene-regulation-appliance>`__.

 User account creation & configuration